-I have read and understand the contents of this handbook and will act in accord with these policies and procedures as a condition of my employment with (Your Company Name).
+I have read and understood the contents of this handbook and will act in accordance with these policies and procedures as a condition of my employment with (Your Company Name).

 I understand that if I have questions or concerns at any time about the handbook or the Standards of Conduct, I will consult my immediate supervisor, my supervisor's manager, the Human Resources staff, or the President for clarification.

 I also acknowledge that the handbook contains an employment-at-will provision that states:

 - Either (Your Company Name) or I can terminate my employment relationship at any time, with or without cause, and with or without notice;

 - That this employment-at-will relationship is in effect regardless of any other written statements or policies contained in this handbook, in any other (Your Company Name) documents, or in any verbal statements to the contrary; and